mapossum/spa/README.md

 This is the repository to USM spatial programming course.
 This GitHub Repo will serve as a location for all the code and the lecture notes.

-Lecture: Online Video Lecture
+Meeting time: 1 pm Wednesdays, WSB 229 and Online Video Lecture

-Lab: 1 pm Wednesdays

 ###Instructor: